ubiq/sparrow-extension-legacy/README.md

-# MetaMask Browser Extension
+# Sparrow Browser Extension

-You can find the latest version of MetaMask on [our official website](https://metamask.io/).
-For help using MetaMask, visit our [User Support Site](https://metamask.zendesk.com/hc/en-us).
+You can find the latest version of Sparrow on [our official website](https://ubiqsmart.com/).

-MetaMask supports Firefox, Google Chrome, and Chromium-based browsers.
+Sparrow supports Firefox, Google Chrome, and Chromium-based browsers.
 We recommend using the latest available browser version.

-For up to the minute news, follow our [Twitter](https://twitter.com/metamask_io) or [Medium](https://medium.com/metamask) pages.

-To learn how to develop MetaMask-compatible applications, visit our [Developer Docs](https://metamask.github.io/metamask-docs/).

-To learn how to contribute to the MetaMask project itself, visit our [Internal Docs](https://github.com/MetaMask/metamask-extension/tree/develop/docs).

 ## Building locally